10 Sport

-10 Sport (known as Ten's World of Sport from 1992 until 1996) is the brand that all sporting events broadcast on Network 10, an Australian free-to-air commercial television network.
+10 Sport is the brand that all sporting events broadcast on Network 10, an Australian free-to-air commercial television network.
 Sports streamed on Paramount+ in Australia since August 2021 are also broadcast under the 10 Sport banner.

 All sport events were broadcast under the One HD banner from 26 March 2009 until it ceased being a sole sports channel in early 2011.

 History

 Australian rules

 In 2002, Ten combined with the Nine Network to acquire free-to-air broadcast rights for the AFL, the elite Australian rules competition, displacing the Seven Network which had held the rights for more than 40 years.
 Ten broadcast Saturday afternoon and Saturday night games and had exclusive rights for all finals games, the network also alternated in showing the pre-season Grand Final and Brownlow Medal count with Nine (Ten telecasted the events in 2002, 2004 and 2006) while they showed each local state team's games that were played by WA, SA, QLD and NSW teams that were played on a Saturday.

 Along with the Seven Network, Ten placed a successful $780 million bid to jointly broadcast the game from 2007 to 2011.
 Under this deal, Ten continued to broadcast the Saturday component of the competition.
 However, unlike the previous deal, Ten did not hold the exclusive rights to the finals series.
 Instead, the networks shared the broadcasting of the finals series and alternated the broadcast of the grand final.
 In the years when Ten did not televise the Grand Final (2008 and 2010), it telecast the Brownlow Medal presentation and the Nab Cup Grand Final.
 Ten ended AFL broadcasting at the conclusion of the 2011 season.
 At the end of 2011, Network Ten lost the rights to the AFL with Seven taking over the free-to-air TV Saturday games.
 Ten Sport won a Logie Award for "Most Popular Sport Program" at the 2012 TV Week Logie Awards for its telecast of the 2011 AFL Grand Final which was the last to be broadcast.